Vipers SC: History

 On the preliminary round of the competition, they were able to win their tie with relative ease, winning both matches played against Olympic Real de Bangui from Central African Republic.
 On the first round, they were paired against TP Mazembe from DR Congo.
 After tying both matches by 0–0, penalty shoot-outs were required.
 Vipers ended up winning the shoot-out by 4–2, qualifying them to the group stage of a CAF Champions League for the first time ever.

 On the 2022–23 CAF Champions League group stage, the club was paired to the Group C alongside Raja CA (Morocco), Simba (Tanzania) and Horoya (Guinea).

 On May 24, 2025, Vipers SC were officially crowned as Champions of the 2024/25 Uganda Premier League as the season came to a climax.

 The Venoms emerged Champions after a remarkable season where they outshone the rest of the teams.

 The crowning ceremony came immediately after their final game of the season against Soltilo Bright Stars FC which ended in a one-all draw.

 Vipers SC ended the season with 69 points, two ahead of NEC FC who edged URA FC 1-0 in Lugogo.

+After defending their title, it was on Sunday the 7th June 2026 that Vipers left the entire Uganda football a washed by letting their head coach Ivan Minnaert, the Belgian go after his contract term expiry.
+He joined Vipers on 18th July 2025 from Liberian Premier League enquip Fassell Football Club.

+On 13th September 2026, Vipers began their journey as the only representatives for Uganda at the CAF Champions League 2026 against Mauritania's FC Nouadhibou in the first preliminary round where they got eliminated.